geekahmed/Computer-Networking---A-Top-Down-Approach/01.Computer Networks and the Internet/README.md

 ## Section 3.
 The Network Core
 ### Notes
+ - To send a message from source end system to a destination end system, the source breaks long messages into smaller chunks of data known as packets.
+ - Packet switches implement the store-and-forward mechanism.
+	- That means the packet switch must receive the entire packet before it can begin to transmit the first bit of the packet onto the outbound link.
+ - Propagation delay is the time takes for the bits to travel across the wire near the speed of light.
+ - End-to-end delay equals: N*(L/R)
+	- N: number of links.
+	- R: rate of each link
+	- L: packet length
+ - Each packet switch has multiple links attached to it.
+	- For each attached link, the packet switch has an output buffer, which stores packets that the router is about to send into that link.
+ - Packets suffer from delaying due to store-and-forward and queuing.
+ - Packet loss occurs when there is a congestion in the network which results in the filling of the output buffer.
+ - Each router has a forwarding table that maps destination addresses to the router's outbound links.
 ### Review Questions
+ - Suppose there is exactly one packet switch between a sending host and a receiving host.
+The transmission rates between the sending host and the switch and between the switch and the receiving host are R1 and R2, respectively.
+Assuming that the switch uses store-and-forward packet switching, what is the total end-to-end delay to send a packet of length L?
+(Ignore queuing, propagation delay, and processing delay.)
+	 - (L/R1)+(L/R2)
+ - What advantage does a circuit-switched network have over a packet switched network?
+What advantages does TDM have over FDM in a circuit-switched network?
+	 - Circuit-switched networks are well suitable for real time servicessuch as voice calls and video calls whereas packet-switched network are not suitable for real time services.
+They are suitable for handling data.
+	 - In circuit-switched networks, the transmission link is pre-allocated without taking into consideration the demand whereas packet-switched network allocates transmission link on demand.
+	 - In circuit-switched network, the bandwidth is reserved and so packets arrive within the bandwidth whereas in packet-switched network, the bandwidth is not reserved and so the packets may have to wait for their turn to be forwarded.
+	 - In time division multiplexing, all connections operate with same frequency at different times where as in frequency division multiplexing, all connections operate with different frequencies at the same time.
+	 - In TDM, when the network establishes a connection across a link, the network dedicates one time slot in every frame to the connection which is used only for that connection.
+ -  Suppose users share a 2 Mbps link.
+Also suppose each user transmits continuously at 1 Mbps when transmitting, but each user transmits only 20 percent of the time.
+	 - When circuit switching is used, how many users can be supported?
+	 - For the remainder of this problem, suppose packet switching is used.
+Why will there be essentially no queuing delay before the link if two or fewer users transmit at the same time?
+Why will there be a queuing delay if three users transmit at the same time?
+	 - Find the probability that a given user is transmitting.
+	 - Suppose now there are three users.
+Find the probability that at any given time, all three users are transmitting simultaneously.
+Find the fraction of time during which the queue grows.
+ - Why will two ISPs at the same level of the hierarchy often peer with each other?
+How does an IXP earn money?
+ -  Some content providers have created their own networks.
+Describe Google’s network.
+What motivates content providers to create these networks?

 ## Section 4.
 Delay, Loss, and Throughput in Packet-Switched Networks
 ### Notes